Cover photo for Edwin Newton Smith's Obituary

 • His Legacy - A family man, supportive of family in all circumstances.
 Some were good situations (weddings, birthday parties, births of grandkids and great grandkids) and some were hard situations (the death of his daughter, Cheryl, taking care of Mom with Alzheimer’s for 20 years).
 Always ready to tease, joke, play pranks on people in his fun easy going way.
 He brought joy into our lives by his comments and attitude towards life.
 He was a model of commitment to my mom and his Oregon Family.
 He did not let life or aging get him down.
 What a legacy for us all to try to emulate!

-To order memorial trees in memory of Edwin Newton Smith, please visit our tree store.
+To order memorial trees or send flowers to the family in memory of Edwin Newton Smith, please visit our flower store.

 Past Services